 Potbelly Corporation Announces Conference Call to Discuss Fourth Quarter and Full-Year 2022 Results on March 2

-CHICAGO, Feb.
-13, 2023 (GLOBE NEWSWIRE) -- Potbelly Corporation PBPB ("Potbelly" or the "Company"), the iconic neighborhood sandwich shop, today announced the date for the release of its fourth quarter and full-year 2022 financial results.
+/EIN News/ -- CHICAGO, Feb.
+13, 2023 (GLOBE NEWSWIRE) -- Potbelly Corporation (NASDAQ: PBPB) (“Potbelly” or the “Company”), the iconic neighborhood sandwich shop, today announced the date for the release of its fourth quarter and full-year 2022 financial results.

 Fourth Quarter and Full-Year 2022 Results